Introduction

 The Event field describes a specific named event associated with the image, e.g. Archimedes press conference, The Great Steamboat Race, Maui Classical Music Festival.
 Sub events of larger events can be included as in: XXXI Olympic Summer Games (Rio): opening ceremony.

 The Product Shown field structure is used to describe one to many products depicted by the image.
 The name of the product and a textual description can be applied to the corresponding fields.
-To identify the product a 14 digit GTIN (Global Trade Item Number) of the product should be applied to the GTIN field, GTIN-8 to GTIN-14 codes can be used.
+To identify the product a single 14 digit GTIN (Global Trade Item Number) of the product should be applied to the GTIN field, GTIN-8 to GTIN-14 codes can be used too.
+For identifiers beyond GTIN the field Identifier can be used, multiple may be applied - it should be a globally unique identifier as used by semantic technology.

 Artwork or Object in the Image